Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis

 The data used is a subset of the data released as part of the Microsoft Malware Classification Challenge \citep{MMCC} hosted at Kaggle in 2015.
 The data is composed of 842 malware representing a mix of nine different families.
 For each of these 842 malware we have the label representing the true family and the file with the hexadecimal representation of the binary code.
 These malware were further split into a training set composed of 590 observations and a test set of 292 elements.
 Taking into account this 590 malware the number of unique $4$-grams reached the order of 10 million that is why we decided to centre our attention on the $4$-grams that appeared at least once in each family yielding a unique set of 826 features.
-This extreme criterion allows us to consider $4$-grams that are likely to appear in new observations which is something vital to take into consideration.
+This drastic criterion allows us to practically eliminate the dependence of the 4-grams due to shared values in contiguous $n$-grams, since it can be seen that there are just 2524 (out of 112738) pairs of contiguous 4-grams.
+This justifies assuming independent (in a similar way to the bag-of-words assumption in text modelling), furthermore, this also allows us to consider $4$-grams that are likely to appear in new observations.
 Of course, other criteria could be used to reduce the number of initial features; however, this is something outside the scope of this paper.
 In Figure~\ref{Malware_data} both the training and the test set are graphically represented.

 From Figure~\ref{Malware_data} we are able to directly observe a clear and defined structure in some of the families, such as family three, where there are some predominant features that could help us discriminate new malware.
 However, it is also true that some of the families are not that well defined like families one, six and nine.
 This of course might be due to the way the initial set of features has been chosen, however, it also provides us with a nice motivation for the generalised beta-CoRM models since then we should be able to extract an optimal set of features to create a refined $n$-gram profiles analysis.